Information and Guidelines for Parents/Students

 Membership on a FIRST team demands a serious commitment.
 It is of utmost importance to safeguard the valuable time of our professional mentors and parent mentors as well as our dedicated students.
 Team members who miss meetings or team build time disrupt the flow of activities and fail to receive critical information.

 ViperBots is NOT a “club.”
 It is an organization of highly competitive teams.
 Each ViperBots team has regular practice times just like any other sport or competitive activity at Vandegrift HS.
 We require a serious weekly commitment that may not be the best fit for all applicants.
-Regardless of other extra-curricular activities, ViperBots are expected to attend all team meetings and meet the appropriate FRC or FTC time requirements
+Regardless of other extra-curricular activities, ViperBots are expected to attend all team meetings and meet the appropriate FRC or FTC time requirements.
+We do regular peer reviews, time and grade checks to make sure ViperBots are meeting the minimum expectations of teammates and faculty members, Robotcs Lab hour participation, and are maintaining passing grades.

 Applicants who are heavily involved with other extra-curricular activities should consider carefully if ViperBots Robotics is the right program for them.